 The motto “PUSH IT REAL GOOD” was also short-lived, mainly because it was meant to be motivational – like push yourself out of your comfort zone.
 However, I kept hearing the motto as Salt & Pepa originally intended (“P-P-PUSH IT REAL GOOD”), which made everything weirdly sexual.
 For example, I’d be at a school function, and because I suck at small talk, I wouldn’t be socializing with the other parents as much as I should.
 But then I’d remind myself to push myself real good to try, only to finally chat with a group of Dads but not be able to pay attention because I kept hearing Salt and/or Pepa moan “AH PUSH IT…”

 Now you might be reading this, thinking, “OK, guy, you’re just a lightweight Malcolm Gladwell who came up with one good motto and doesn’t want to give up eating brownies.”
 Fair.
 But still, I’d rather strive for a cool three word life-altering philosophy each new year than some meaningless resolution that I’ll forget about in two minutes.
-Maybe that’s my new motto for 2019: “LAST MORE THAN TWO MINUTES.”
+Maybe that’s my new motto for the coming year: “LAST MORE THAN TWO MINUTES.”
 It’s about creating things with staying power!
 We live in such a temporary Snapchat world, and I’m sick of it!
 Lemme say this motto out loud!!!
 OK, actually, as I say it out aloud, I realize this motto is definitely inappropriate and not what I intended.
 My apologies.
 I will keep searching.